kgarczewski/Spider-Crawler/README.md

 <h2>Spider-crawler</h2>
 Spider-crawler is a simple crawling and scraping script, used to crawl websites and extracted data from their pages.
 Script is looking for every links on the webiste and divide them into two categories: externals and internals links.
-Script provides user with detailed link data including url, title, quantity and types of the links.
+Script provides user with detailed data about every link including site title, quantity and types of the links.

 Installation